foxriver76/ioBroker.xbox/README.md

 * (foxriver76) fixed state handling
 * (foxriver76) using ping to check consoles power status instead of connection
 * (foxriver76) stop powering on if it is unsuccessful for 15 seconds
-* (foxriver76) restarting adapter when REST server is down
+* (foxriver76) restarting adapter when REST snpm erver is down

 ### 0.0.2
 * (foxriver76) fixed endpoints